Ava Clary

 Sometimes, it’s me.
 I put my character into a situation or I am approaching the scene where they must have a serious heart to heart and I get embarrassed about it.
 I lose confidence and the fear of writing the scene wrong takes over.
 I can’t move forward or face what needs to be faced and BAM I hit an unmovable wall, an invisible block.

-Sometimes, it’s the characters.
-I am writing the third book of the Fairy Doctor series, when I decided to give some conflict to Lillia and her lover, sending them to different places.
-They are not ready yet, I thought.
-They can’t be together yet.
-But out of nowhere the story stutters and stalls.
 I look out the window and check my map and I don’t get it.
 Why is the story stuck in the mud?
 This time, it’s my character’s rebelling.
 They wanted to be together right now, flirting up a storm.
 I was forcing the story.
 So, I let them do what they wanted (decisions that fit their character in the first place) and the story moved forward again.

 a black panther posing on a mountain

-One.
-Pantser is a silly name, but I originally misheard it as panther.
-Yes, I am a panther hunting through a jungle of messy plot and characters with problems.
+Yes, I am a panther hunting through a jungle of messy plots and characters with problems.
 Panthers are sleek and deadly, just the way I am when editing!
 They stalk down the right word for the right moment, staring for hours.
 Being a panther is about being spontaneous and free, but it doesn’t mean there’s no outline or no idea of what’s going on.
 You know your jungle and who’s in it, after all.

-Two.
-What does it even mean to pants?
 It’s such a bizarre colloquial phrase.
 Like, by the skin of your teeth, on the edge of the knife.
 They’ve become meaningless cliches.
 Writing by the seat of your pants implies shortcomings, that you’re barely getting by and you have no clue about past-present-future, you’re flying by the seat of your pants.

 This is not how I write.